-To run sgx sign, use the following command syntax:
+To run sgx\sign, use the following command syntax:

-sgx sign <command> [args]
+sgx\sign <command> [args]

 All valid commands are listed in the table below.
-See Enclave Signing Examples for more information.
+See Enclave Signer Usage Examples for more information.

-Table 1 Signing Tool Commands
+Table 2 Signing Tool Commands

 Command Description Arguments sign Sign the enclave using the private key in one step.
-Required: -enclave, -key, -out Optional: -config gendata The first step of the 2-step signing process.
+Required: -enclave, -key, -out Optional: -config, -dumpfile gendata The first step of the 2-step signing process.
 Generate the enclave signing material to be signed by an external tool.
 This step dumps the signing material, which consists of the header and body sections of the enclave signature structure (see the Table Enclave Signature Structure in this topic), into a file (256 bytes in total).
 Required: -enclave, -out Optional: -config catsig The second step of the 2-step signing process.
+Required:

-Generate the signed enclave with the input signature and Required: -enclave, -key, -out, -sig, -unisgned Optional: -config public key.
-The input signature is generated by an external tool based on the data generated by the gendata command.
+Generate the signed enclave with the input sig- -enclave, -key, nature and public key.
+The input signature is gen- -out, -sig, erated by an external tool based on the data -unisgned generated by the gendata command.
 At this step, the signature and buffer sections are generated.
-The signature and buffer sections together with the header and body sections complete the enclave signature structure (see the Table Enclave Signature Structure in this Enclave Signature Structure in this topic).
+The signature and buffer sections together Optional: -config, with the header and body sections complete the -dumpfile enclave signature structure (see the Table Enclave Signature Structure in this topic). dump Get the metadata information for a signed enclave Required: file and dump it to a file specified by -dumpfile option -enclave, option . -dumpfile